History of United Kingdom–United States relations: World War I

 In December 1918 after victory in the World War, President Wilson told a British official in London: “You must not speak of us who come over here as cousins, still less as brothers; we are neither.
 Neither must you think of us as Anglo-Saxons, for that term can no longer be rightly applied to the people of the United States....There are only two things which can establish and maintain closer relations between your country and mine: they are community of ideals and of interests."
 The first summit conference took place in London in late 1918, between Wilson and Prime Minister David Lloyd George.
 It went poorly, as Wilson distrusted Lloyd George as a schemer, and Lloyd George grumbled that the president was excessively moralistic.
 The two did work together at the Paris Peace Conference, 1919, as part of the Big Four.
-They moderated the demands of French Prime Minister Georges Clemenceau to permanently weaken the new Weimar Republic.
+They moderated the demands of French Prime Minister Georges Clemenceau to permanently weaken Germany's new Weimar Republic.
 Lloyd George later quipped that sitting between them was like "being seated between Jesus Christ and Napoleon".

 John W. Davis (1873-1955) served as Wilson's ambassador from 1918 to 1921.
 A Southerner from West Virginia, he reflected deep Southern support for Wilsonianism, based on a reborn patriotism, a distrust of the Republican Party, and a resurgence of Anglophilism.
 Davis proselytized in London for the League of Nations based on his paternalistic belief that peace depended primarily on Anglo-American friendship and leadership.
 He was disappointed by Wilson's mismanagement of the treaty ratification and by Republican isolationism and distrust of the League.